natesymer/FHSTwitterEngine/README.markdown

 - **Less crufty**

-List of implemented API endpoints: All of them.
-Yes, even the legal/xyz ones.

 **Setup**

-Add the folder "FHSTwitterEngine" to your project and import "FHSTwitterEngine.h"
+Add the folder "FHSTwitterEngine" to your project and #import "FHSTwitterEngine.h"

 **Usage:**